-Working-out is an expensive hobby; each hobby you add will create new costs.
-These expensive, active hobbies range from triathlons to crossfit to cycling to road running.
-An argument can be made that RUNNING is one of the least expensive of the active hobbies (if you exclude traveling to road races).
+Working out is an expensive hobby; each hobby you add will create new costs.
+These expensive, active hobbies vary from triathlons to CrossFit to cycling to road running.
+An argument can be made that running is one of the least expensive of the active hobbies.

-I compiled this list of ways to save money because it can still be expensive to buy a new pair of shoes ($60-$130) after the recommended 300-500 miles or the latest moisture-wicking shirt at Nike/New Balance.
+I compiled this list of ways to save money because it can still be expensive to buy a new pair of shoes ($60-$130) after 300-500 miles (recommended) or the latest moisture-wicking shirt at Nike or New Balance.

 - Visit your local running club during shoe “Demo Nights” and buy them online once you get home.

-- Volunteer for local road races and earn a free race entry (varies).
+- Volunteer for local road races and earn a free race entry.

 - Win local road races and make your money back in prize money.

-- Do not buy name-brand: shop at Target.
+- Do not buy name-brand workout: Shop at Target.
 Have a good few pieces that you think you will look good in, and for the rest, buy any moister-wicking piece.